Why Feedback Is Important For Your Career

 Over the decades, the term “feedback” has taken on some negative connotations.
 Unfortunately, too many people give feedback only when things are going wrong.
 Companies can avoid or recalibrate these negative feedback associations by cultivating a culture where periodic, ongoing peer-to-peer feedback is the norm.
 However, to get the most from feedback, it’s vital to consider how the delivery, place, and time of when the feedback is given.

 For instance, suppose a business development associate recently presented a proposal to prospective investors.
 In the meeting, the associate badly missed the mark.
 The numbers shown on the presentation were questionable and the statistics were not credibly sourced.
-The investors were unhappy with the proposal and left without making any investment.
+The investors were unhappy with the investment proposal and left without making any investment.
 Before the investors event leave the room, the associate’s manager immediately blamed the already frazzled associate and demanded that they meet later that day for feedback.

 The already demoralized associate is likely frustrated and embarrassed from the entire situation.
 Conducting an ad-hoc performance review immediately achieves very little for both the business and associate.
 The associate is already too stressed to properly digest the comments and suggestions that might be offered at the time, even if they were helpful.